falkr/ttm4175/pages/unit-net3/teamwork.md

 From the client, confirm that you can download the web site from the server with `curl 10.168.1.2`.

-**Our goal for this part, is to use DNS to enable the client to reach the server through the more human-readable address `ttm4175.com` rather than its IP address.**
+**Our goal for this part is to use DNS to enable the client to reach the server through the more human-readable address `ttm4175.com` rather than its IP address.**

 Open a console on the `dns` host and navigate to `/etc/bind`.
 This is the home of configuration files related to the BIND 9 DNS server that runs on this host.